rasmus-kirk/optimization-notes/questions.md

 - Why do we convert a linear program to standard form in simplex
 	- The fundamental theorem of Linear Programming only works when the linear program is in standard form
+- Is all $p \in NP$ decision problems
+- Isn't the Travelling Salesman Problem, $p \notin NP$